-Attempted suicide refers to self-inflicted harm where death does not occur, but the intention of the person was to cause a fatal outcome.
-The intent can be determined by any reasonable method including police reports and eye witness accounts.
+Attempted suicide refers to self-inflicted harm in which the outcome is not fatal, but was intended to be.
+The intent can be determined by any reasonable method including police reports and eyewitness accounts.

 Atypical Day

 A day on which the transit agency either: